wodby/docker4php/docs/index.md

 ```bash
 docker-compose stop
 ```

+!!! tip "NOTE":
+    For better reliability we release images with stability tags (e.g. `wodby/php:7.1-X.X.X`) which correspond to git tags.
+We **strongly recommend** using images only with stability tags.

 Feel free to adjust volumes and ports in the compose file for your convenience.
 Also, read [how to access containers](access.md) and [how to get logs](logs.md)